TaskarCenterAtUW/TDEI-api-tester/README.md

 API tester for the client-API received from swagger

 # Steps
-- The testing rig is currently configured based on `test-harness.json` file.
+- The testing rig is currently configured based on `.env` file.
-- An example of the file is already given as `test-harness.example.json`
 - `npm i`
 - `npm run test`